telerik/xaml-docs/controls/radcalculator/getting-started.md

 ## Assembly References

-n order to use `RadCalculator` in your projects, you have to add reference to the following assemblies:
+In order to use `RadCalculator` in your projects, you have to add reference to the following assemblies:

 * __Telerik.Windows.Controls__
 * __Telerik.Windows.Controls.Input__